 My biggest concern when I was in college was how late was too late to turn in an assignment.
 But student veterans have larger-scale worries.
 “Reconnecting with the civilian world,” says Tom, is one of the biggest upfront challenges facing veterans because there are no longer rules about chain-of-command.
 “I’ve had people say ‘you mean I can just ask to speak to someone in charge?’” continues Tom.
 Coastline takes a personalized approach to serving veterans, which appealed to Tom.

 “I’ll send [vets] to Paolo, who runs our Career Services, and he’ll sit them down,” and together, the veteran and Paolo can figure out what careers look enticing, interesting, or worthwhile and what the logical educational steps would be.
 It’s a more individualized type of service that bears in mind the distinct, and often circuitous, routes we all, including veterans, take to find success and fulfillment.

-Michael pointed out that Coastline has “boots on ground, to use the military term, meaning we have physical people in our Veterans Resource Centers that are also veterans that can relate to our veterans students and their families.”
-This is another personalized type of service that recognizes the particular language of the military, and even the unique jargons of each branch.
+Michael pointed out that Coastline has “boots on the ground, to use the military term, meaning we have physical people in our Veterans Resource Centers that are also veterans that can relate to our veteran students and their families.”
+This is another personalized type of service that recognizes the particular language of the military, and even the unique jargon of each branch.

 Another issue facing student veterans is the availability or affordability of technology, most of which is needed to attend classes or handle coursework.
 Tom mentioned that Coastline was the first college to partner with Heroes Deserve Help, a nonprofit that refurbishes computers and other necessary tech for student veterans.